 (7) And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, (8) And prevailed not; neither was their place found anymore in heaven.
 (9) And the dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.

-So we are continuing the study of Revelation chapter 12.
+We are continuing the study of Revelation chapter 12.
 Today we will look at verses 7-12.
-In these particular scriptures the apostle John is returning to the past to explain what he saw with Satan and his rebellious angels.
+In these particular scriptures the apostle John is returning to the past to explain what he saw with Satan and the rebellious angels.
 They were cast out of heaven and from Peter’s scripture in 2 Peter 2:4 we know that the angels are in chains, even now.
 Jesus also revealed to us in the Gospels that he saw Satan fall like lightening.

 (18) And he said unto them, I beheld Satan as lightening fall from heaven. ~ Luke 10:18 KJV